 Mr. Ronald Garlington has enthusiastically served as an educator in the Atlanta Public School District since 1992.
 He is a proud graduate of B.E.
 Mays High School and long-time resident of Southwest Atlanta.
-He is the father of three children, all of which attended school in the Mays Cluster, and a running enthusiast.
+He is the father of three children, all of whom attended school in the Mays Cluster, and a running enthusiast.

 Mr. Garlington’s pursuit and passion for education began at Hampton University, where he received a Bachelor of Arts Degree in Psychology.
 He later received a Master of Education Degree in School Counseling, as well as his Educational Leadership Certification, both from Georgia State University.